Ludwig van Beethoven is arguably one of the most influential classical music composers of all time.

 Some of Beethoven’s most important works were composed in the last decade of his life, at which point he was entirely deaf.

 Beethoven may have only composed one opera, but he reworked and revised the piece over a ten-year period giving us the two-act version performed today.

 Beethoven’s music is widely used in film, and appears in some unexpected films, such as Saturday Night Fever where hints of his fifth symphony can be heard.

 Beethoven was a man very partial to a tipple; in fact he was once arrested by an unsuspecting police officer for being a tramp!
 After his death his autopsy revealed a shrunken liver due to cirrhosis.

 When he was composing, Beethoven would keep sketchbooks which have mostly survived – this helps us to understand a lot about how he composed!

-The final piece Beethoven was able to finish was the final movement of the String Quartet No. 13, Opus 130 in 1825.
-He passed away in 1827.
+The final piece Beethoven was able to finish was the final movement of the String Quartet No. 13, Opus 130, in 1825.
+He passed away on March 26, 1827.